 The cost of basic supplies should all be taken into account.
 This includes pens and printing costs, or even your internet usage if you're providing online tutoring.

 Given that you also need to declare your earnings, you also need to take tax into account.

 Once you've considered all of these factors, you'll be closer to deciding upon your hourly rate.

 Choose the right organisation

-Certain sites require a certain number of years of experience.
+If you want to set your own rates, but would like the support of a tutoring platform, there are several to choose from online.
+Certain sites require a predetermined number of years of experience, or even teaching qualifications.
 Some require a cut of the amount for every hour taught.